Atlanta Erb's Palsy Attorneys

-If your son or daughter has recently been diagnosed with Erb's Palsy, you may have grounds to take legal action against the hospital responsible for their trauma.
-Call the Grant Law Office to discuss your legal options in a free and confidential case consultation today.
-Erb's Palsy impacts millions of children each year, leaving them with permanent paralysis and potentially disfiguring effects.
-While some children recover mobility through extensive therapy, most are left with lifelong physical limitations.
-Don't let the damage caused by a negligent hospital staff go unanswered - let the Atlanta birth injury attorneys at the Grant Law Office help you obtain the justice and the redress that your family deserves.
-The number to call is (866) 249-5513 or (404) 995-3955.
+If your son or daughter has been diagnosed with a brachial plexus injury like Erb’s palsy after birth, you may have grounds to take legal action against the hospital, obstetrician, or midwife.
+Call Grant Law Office to discuss your options in a free and confidential case consultation.
+Don't let the damage caused by negligent care go unanswered - let our Atlanta birth injury attorneys help you obtain the justice that your family deserves.
+The number to call is (404) 995-3955.

 Recent Erb's Palsy Verdicts and Settlements